Golden bandicoot: Taxonomy

-Recent genetic evidence suggests that the not only is the golden bandicoot (I. auratus) closely related to the southern brown bandicoot.
-(I. obesulus), but that they may in fact be the same species.
-Mitochondrial DNA evidence suggests that these two species ought to be grouped into one species with 3 distinct subspecies, I. obesulus obesulus, I. o. peninsulae, and I. o. fusciventer.
-I. auratus would be included in the I. o. fusciventer subspecies, but these changes have yet to be accepted.
-These two appear to have been allopatric ever since the Pleistocene, long before the arrival of Europeans.
-The golden bandicoot is also superficially similar to the relatively common northern brown bandicoot (I. macrourus), but it can be distinguished by its smaller size, the shape of its hairs, and its more elongated head.
-In the current classification, three subspecies are recognised: I.a. auratus, I.a. arnhemensis, and I.a. barrowensis.
+Earlier studies have suggested that the golden bandicoot (I. auratus) is closely related to the southern brown bandicoot (I. obesulus), and they may in fact be the same species.
+Zenger et al. (2005) posited that mitochondrial DNA evidence suggested that these two species ought to be grouped into one species with three distinct subspecies, I. obesulus obesulus, I. o. peninsulae, and I. o. fusciventer.
+I. auratus would be included in the I. o. fusciventer subspecies.

+A third subspecies, I. a. arnhemensis has been recorded in Arnhem Land, NT, in the past, from the 1930s to 1980s, but this is now thought to be I. a. auratus.

+I. obesulus and I. auratus appear to have been allopatric ever since the Pleistocene.
+As of 2023, the IUCN determines that I. auratus is a single species with no subspecies, while Isoodon peninsulae is a separate species.

 Distribution

 Range

+The golden bandicoot was once found across most of northern, central and western Australia, as far as south-western New South Wales to the east.
+Some had also been sighted NSW/SA border, However, numbers declined sharply within a few decades after European settlement of Australia, and was gone from the central deserts by around 1950.
+By 1983 the only populations on the mainland remained in the Prince Regent National Park in the Kimberley region.
+It occurs in stable numbers on Barrow, Middle, and Augustus Islands, and by 1995 it was known to live in the Yampi Peninsula in northern Kimberley, as well as and Marchinbar Island in the Northern Territory.

+The subspecies I. a. arnhemensis was recorded in Arnhem Land from the 1930s to 1980s, but this is now thought to be I. a. auratus.
+After the population was restricted to Marchinbar Island, groups were translocated and populations have been established on Raragala and Guluwuru Islands, also in the Wessel chain.

-The largest golden bandicoot population lives on Barrow Island because no cats or foxes have been introduced to the island, and other populations exist on Middle, Marchinbar, Augustus Islands.
+The largest golden bandicoot population lives on Barrow Island, because no cats or foxes have been introduced to the island, and other populations exist on Middle, Marchinbar, Augustus Islands.
 Small populations on mainland Australia are located in the Northern Territory and Western Australia.
 The golden bandicoot once lived all throughout Central Australia, but by 1992 it had been reduced to a small area in northwest Kimberly and Arnhem Land.
 In 2000, it was assumed that the species was extinct on the mainland.

-In the 1930s, the golden bandicoot was well spread throughout central Australia, but by 1983 the only populations on the mainland remained in the Prince Regent National Park in the Kimberley region.
-It occurs in stable numbers on Barrow, Middle and Augustus Islands, and by 1995 it was known to live in the Yampi Peninsula in northern Kimberley and Marchinbar Island in the Northern Territory.
-I. a. auratus occurs in the north-western Kimberley and the Augustus and Uwins Islands, I.a. barrowensis occurs on Barrow and Middle Islands off the Pilbara coast, and I. a. arnhemensis has been recorded in Arnhem Land.

-It is present in the Charnley River–Artesian Range Wildlife Sanctuary in the Kimberley region of WA.
+It is also present in the Charnley River–Artesian Range Wildlife Sanctuary in the Kimberley.